 How I got into the Klik community

-Back in April 1998 when I was ten years old I visited my friend Eggy's house and he showed me some games he had made in The Games Factory.
+Back in 1997 when I was nine years old I visited my friend Eggy's house and he showed me some games he had made in The Games Factory.
 After having fun playing them for a while he gave me the opportunity to make my own game.
 While this game was only a simple platformer and my friend did most of the work, the idea that game creation was within my grasp was enormously empowering.
 I no longer had to design Lemmings puzzle levels with pen and paper or simply play what others created, I could make a whole game of my very own.

 I lived in a small town which was far from the nearest city, and it felt great to be part of a huge online community of ‘Clickers’ supporting one another with no thought of personal gain and mostly just wanting to share what they had made and enjoy what other people had made.
 With games uploaded and downloaded for free and me knowing English as a first language the only barrier to getting involved was time, and back then I had plenty of it.

 So, I added my own creations to the Geocities website I had created the previous year and took part in link exchanges, and over the years became involved in various communities such as Code-it, the Clickteam Forum and The Daily Click.
 We chatted on forums, we continued those chats on AIM, ICQ and the #K&P IRC channel, and we formed game creation collaboration groups, and sometimes there were even in-person meetups (such as the 2007 Click Convention which I attended).
 I even started my own websites such as mooRPG which focussed on online games made using the 'Klik' tools and got involved in online Klik games such as SmileyHouse (where I became a secondary developer) and Tank Wars Online (where I made maps and was a forum administrator).